abhishek-maurya576/linkzy/docs/USER_GUIDE.md

 Your complete conversation history is automatically loaded when you open a chat.
 Scroll up to see older messages.

+### Notification Alerts

+When you receive a new message, Linkzy will alert you with:
+- A sound notification
+- A visual notification in the chat list
+- A message popup if you have enabled notifications

 ## Managing Your Profile

 ### Viewing Your Profile